tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/08-Stu_Crypto_Converter/README.md

       )
       ```

-4. Remove the `get_btcprice()` function in case you won't need it anymore.
+4. Remove the `get_btcprice()` function - you won't need it anymore.

 5. Create at least three test events, one per cryptocurrency, to validate that the code is working correctly.

-6. Open the Amazon Lex console and test the bot on the _Test bot_ window.
+6. Open the Amazon Lex console and test the bot in the _Test bot_ window.
 Since you only made changes to Lambda, there is no need to build the bot.
-It would be best if you now had accurate conversions for each cryptocurrency as it's shown below.
+You should now see accurate conversions for each cryptocurrency as it's shown below.

     ![Extended Crypto Converted demo](Images/crypto_converter_extended.gif)